adr1enbe4udou1n/blog/content/posts/19-a-beautiful-gitops-day-9/index.md

 ---
-title: "Setup a HA Kubernetes cluster Part X - Monitoring & Tracing with OpenTelemetry"
+title: "A beautiful GitOps day IX - Monitoring & Tracing with OpenTelemetry"
 date: 2023-10-10
 description: "Follow this opinionated guide as starter-kit for your own Kubernetes platform..."
 tags: ["kubernetes", "serilog", "metrics", "opentelemetry", "tracing", "tempo"]